 Yes.
 I'm thinner, I get sick less and I have a lot more energy since I stopped eating meat.
 And I love animals so much I can't even kill a bug.
-We had a bee infestation and Eric and I caught them and released them, and they promptly flew around the house and back inside.
+I had a bee infestation and I caught them and released them, and they promptly flew around the house and back inside.
 I do it for both reasons.

 I found it so hard to get protein when I was a veggie.
 How do you get yours?

 In the beginning, I lived on cream cheese and crackers.
 And spray cheese.
 Oh, I am not proud of it but it's true.
 Nowadays, there are so many ways to get protein outside of tofu and beans.
 There are products like Quorn (try their cutlets with the goat cheese and cranberries inside) and Morningstar Farms has a ton of stuff as well.
 My mom bought me their Chix patties and my dad ate them for two years, not realizing they weren't chicken.

 I still eat fish and I call myself a vegetarian.
 Do you hate me?